frizkyiman/friWrt-MyWrtBuilder/README.md

 - vnstat2 and Nlbwmon for Bandwith Monitoring,
 - Argon Theme with some cool custom login image,
 - Modemmanager protocol for connecting 4g/5g modems (im using Dell DW5821e Snapdragon X20 LTE)
+- 3ginfo lite and Modeminfo, sms-tool, and other modem support app,
 - OLED Display support (only Raspberrry Pi 4B tested),
-- and other that i forgot to mention ~
+- etc~

 you can find my done build on Release.